 - $145 – Textbook (may be purchased at the school)

-$106.25 – Arkansas State Board of Pharmacy Registration Fee (includes State and Federal Criminal Background Check Fee)
+$106.25 – Arkansas State Board of Pharmacy Registration Fee (includes State and Federal Criminal Background Check Fee). https://www.pharmacyboard.arkansas.gov/wp-content/uploads/Complete-Pharmacy-Technician-Application-2023.pdf

 Payment Plans / Financial Assistance

-Tuition is due before class begins; however, if desired, students may pay 50% of their tuition before beginning class and the remaining balance mid-way through class.
-There will be a 2% additional charge added to the tuition if using this payment plan.
-Please contact the admissions office for information on financial assistance.
+Tuition is due before class begins.
+Students desiring a payment plan may pay before class begins a 2% of tuition fee & 50% of their tuition and lab fee; and the remaining balance midway through class.
+Please contact the admissions office for more information on Payment Plans and financial assistance.

 Mosby’s Pharmacy Technician: Principles and Practice, 5th Ed., Text and Workbook/Lab Manual package, by Elsevier